On this day…

 19 September 1891

 On this day, the 19 September 1891, President José Manuel Balmaceda of Chile committed suicide.
 He had lost the war against the rebels and suspected that he would not receive a fair hearing if he was captured by them.
-He had been granted temporary safety at the Argentine Legation in Santiago, but knew that he would not be secure there indefinitely.
+Granted temporary sanctuary at the Argentine Legation in Santiago, he knew that he could not be safe there for long.

-‘Jose Manuel Balmaceda sat down at the head of the beautifully polished table facing the long windows.
+‘José Manuel Balmaceda sat down at the head of the beautifully polished table facing the long windows.
 Inside the Argentine legation, the corridors were quiet.
 Outside, the neatly cut grass looked fresh and well-watered, and in the distance, two monkey puzzle trees stood dark and striking against the azure blue sky.
+Nearer the window, pale fronds of pampas grass swayed in the breeze.
+All was neat and serene in the garden.
+Balmaceda gazed at the sun streaming through the glass, the shutters drawn back behind the velvet curtains.
+He watched as the morning sunlight caught the specks of dust here and there: they slowly settled and disappeared.
+From the mantle, to his left, came the sound of the clock and its slow, resonant tick.

 He brought his hands up to rest on the edge of the table and looked down at the neat sheets of writing paper before him.
 He had asked for good quality paper, unlined, and plenty of ink.
 As usual, Vasqués had fulfilled the request efficiently, without fuss.
 He felt a sudden pang of gratitude, and despite his calmness tears pricked his eyes.